 Weihnachtsmarkt auf dem Alexanderplatz

-Another market located in the heart of Berlin, Alexanderplatz.
+Another market located in the heart of Berlin is Alexanderplatz.
 Like Berliner Weihnachtszeit am Roten Rathaus, it has a mix of market, fairground, and party.
 The fairground offers a bunch of fun rides for children and there is a Ferris wheel nearby.
 The market opens until Boxing Day, but the ice rink and party house open until the end of the year.

 A special feature of the market is the Christmas pyramid decorated with more than 5000 lights.
 It is the biggest walk-in Christmas pyramid in Europe.
 Anyway, the market is in proximity to GALERIA Kaufhof Berlin and Primark.